ludovic-gonthier/snowshoe/README.md

 - SNOWSHOE_HOST: Host used in the Github Oauth callback (can contain the port as much as the hostname)
 - SNOWSHOE_HOSTNAME: heroku application name (e.g.: morning-light-8678)
 - SNOWSHOE_APP_PROTOCOL: "https" or "http", on heroku you can safely use https
+- SNOWSHOE_APP_DISPLAY_PR_TITLE: Weither the application should display the PR titles
 - PORT: do not set this variable, Heroku sets it for you